luciferous/vintage/README.md

 vintage
 =======

-Thrift extensions for Cloud Haskell
+An alternative Thrift story for Haskell.